Cheese Dip

 Quick Bite

-A creamy, cheesy, slightly spicy dip that’s a beloved snack and party food in Arkansas, especially in Texarkana and central Arkansas.
+A creamy, cheesy, slightly spicy dip that is a beloved snack and party food in Arkansas, especially in Texarkana and central Arkansas.

 History